The key features and differences

 KiwiSaver's important differences

-- Your money is locked up until you reach retirement (or you use it for a first home).
-There are some exceptions such as for hardship or terminal illness, but it's pretty much closed off until you reach eligibility for NZ Super (currently 65).
-If you joined after age 65, you must be in for five years before you can withdraw.
+- Your money is locked in until you reach retirement (or you use it for a first home).
+There are some exceptions such as for hardship or terminal illness, but it's pretty much closed off until you become eligible for NZ Super (currently 65).

-- As an employee, once you have been putting in money for a year, you can suspend your saving for up to five years, but otherwise you are required to keep contributing.
+- As an employee, once you have been putting in money for a year, you can suspend your saving for a year at a time, but otherwise you are required to keep contributing.

 - Suspending your saving means you miss out on the contributions from the government and your employer.
 You also miss out on investment returns in the years to come that you would have earned on that money going into your account.